cse512-23s/Tuning-PlaySite/README.md

 So the total rows of data came upto 765(3\*17\*3\*5).
 For the performance metrics, we choose Accuracy, Loss and F1-score(to compensate Precision and Recall).
 ## Interactive Visualization
 ### Accessing Visualization
-Access our visualization [here](https://cse512-23s.github.io/Tuning-PlaySite/) or download the repository and run the HTML page through a server like [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+-> Access our visualization [here](https://cse512-23s.github.io/Tuning-PlaySite/) or
+-> Download the repository and run the HTML page through a server like [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 ### Design
 --Amisha and Megha
 ### Development Process